questdb/questdb-confstr-rs/README.md

 * The last semicolon is mandatory.
 * Service name and keys are case-insensitive.
 * Values are case-sensitive.
-* A semicolon can't appear as a key.
+* Keys are ASCII alphanumeric and start with a letter.
 * If a semicolon `;` appears in a value, escaped it as a double semicolon `;;`.

 ## Grammar